codenart/codenart.github.io/_posts/1-html/2017-07-27-html-7-inputs-forms.md

 When inputs are used in a form for collecting and submitting information, every inputs must have a `name` specified using
 [name attribute](https://www.w3schools.com/tags/att_name.asp).
 This is a convention for working with collected information at server-side.
-We are freely to name the fields as whatever we want. :D

 The `reset button` is optional.
 It is used for resetting all inputs of the form.